ManolisKar/ML_tracking/track_quality/README.md

 We observe that the three classifiers select very similar distributions of tracks.
 By using their combinations we can capture the subtle complementary insights between them, while being much more stable against outliers.
 In the table below we list the number of tracks accepted from each classifier choice, along with the selection truth.
-Based on this, a reasonably conservative approach would be to select only tracks accepted by all three classifiers.
-That
+Based on this, a reasonably conservative approach would be to select only tracks accepted by All three classifiers.
+That would make any remaining outliers practically consistent with QC, while still **more than doubling the number of accepted high-quality tracks**.

+In Fig. 4 we remove individual classifiers to see the resolution comparison more clearly.
+It's good to see also that the resulting distributions of accepted tracks have good resolutions in the separate dimensions, even though we used a combined quality criterion.

 | Classifier  |  # accepted tracks |